What if food tracking was less about numbers and more about mindful eating?

 Insights Version 2

-This version gamified the process of eating different food groups by represented each food group as character-like badges that users could "earn" by logging their meals.
+This version gamified the process of eating different food groups by representing each food group as character-like badges that users could "earn" by logging their meals.
 Progress bars and points further incentivized healthy eating.

 Insights Version 3